 If you’ve never taken a leadership training course, it’s well worth looking into.
 A formal training program can teach you the essential skills you’ll need to navigate challenges from the vantage point of a leader and allow you to put new leadership strategies into action.

 If you’re new to leading, taking a course can give you more confidence in your abilities and improve your decision-making.
 Plus, you’ll be surrounded by like-minded people who can share valuable experiences and lessons learned to help you grow.

-Ask for feedback
+Asking for feedback

-If you can, meet in person to receive their feedback and be sure to receive it graciously.
+If you can, meet in person to receive their feedback, and be sure to receive it graciously.
 Remember–you can’t improve your leadership skills if you don’t know where they’re lacking.

-Do the right thing
+Doing the right thing

-As one old saying goes, ‘a manager does things right.
-A leader does the right thing.’
+As one old saying goes, “A manager does things right.
+A leader does the right thing.”
 Can you differentiate between the two?
 Sometimes, doing the right thing brings no tangible benefit to you or your company.
 In some cases, it may even do some damage.
 But in the long run, the action that aligns with your principles and ethics is always the better move.